Looking to invest in Arbitrage funds. We explain arbitrage funds in detail and also list Best Arbitrage funds to invest in.

 Arbitrage Funds started gaining traction in India when liquid funds gains started getting taxed.
-In this post we look at Best Arbitrage Funds to Invest in India.
+In this post, we look at Best Arbitrage Funds to Invest in India.
 Taxation and risk are the main factors which concern the investors most.
 Before 2014, short-term debt funds were considered as best option for risk-free returns from investment in mutual fund.
 After government reduced the tax benefits for debt funds, Arbitrage funds became popular.
 It’s investment strategy to generate a return with less risk and taxation benefits have attracted a large number of investors.
-Arbitrage Funds gains profit from the difference in price of security in various markets.
+Arbitrage Funds gains profit from the difference in price of a security in various markets.

 Things to know before investing in Arbitrage Funds